-Westpac Banking Corporation's environmental, social and governance track record
+Westpac Banking's environmental, social and governance track record

-Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Westpac Banking Corporation.
+Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Westpac Banking.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Westpac Banking's total ESG risk score

 Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Westpac Banking's overall score of 32.54 (as at 12/31/2018) is nothing to write home about – landing it in it in the 52nd percentile of companies rated in the same sector.